ulomau/3tier-web-deployment-with-devops-tool/README.md

     completed
 ```

 ## Warning!
-### Ensure to encode your GCP service secret key with base64 or
+### Ensure note to expose your GCP service secret by commiting it to your repo.
+Encode the value of key with base64

 ### or

-### Before the key can be added to github environmental variable, it needs to be altered a bit in order to be stored in the variable.
-Because we need to remove all the newline characters from the .json key value.
+### Before the key can be added to Github environmental variable, it needs to be altered a bit in order to be stored in the variable.You can do this by removing all the newline characters from the .json key value.
 To do that, use the command below:
 ### First open the file with vim editor vi j.son-key

 ```